-The Cheetahs and the Kings could be playing in Europe.
+The Cheetahs and the Southern Kings have joined the Pro14.
 Pic: Getty Images.

 South African Super Rugby sides the Cheetahs and Kings could be playing in the European Champions Cup in the future as well as an expanded Guinness PRO12.